lifeisstillgood/softwaremind/docs/chapters/company/ch1a_examples.rst

 And the Minister for the Cabinet Office stood up and gave a keynote that was basically the speech I gave so many years prior in a London pub basement.

-Nothing stops you feeling smug like politicians having ideas as good as yours.
+Nothing stops you feeling smug like national politicians spouting the same ideas as you.

 But the thing is, we are both right.
-His suit was better.
+Althought his suit was better quality.

 The first mass-literacy revolution ran roughly in parallel with the commercial and industrial revolutions in Europe.
 But apart from the